elronF/WebAppProject/README.md

 # Investment Tracker Project

-This project is an investment tracker.
+This project is an investment tracker web app.
 It utilizes Python, Flask and SQLAlchemy to allow a user to create, update, edit and delete a portfolio of investments spread across a set number of accounts.

 ## SETUP